Kim Tae-ri: 2016–present: Feature debut and high-profile roles

 In 2016, Kim made her feature film debut in Park Chan-wook's The Handmaiden, where she was chosen from 1,500 actresses who auditioned for the role.
 For her performance in the film, she won the award for Best New Actress at the Blue Dragon Film Awards, Director's Cut Awards, Buil Film Awards, and Busan Film Critics Awards.
 Park recounted his first impression of Kim reminded him strongly of his first meeting with actress Kang Hye-jung, who had her career breakthrough in Park's 2003 film Oldboy.

 In 2017, Kim was part of the ensemble cast in the political thriller 1987: When the Day Comes, which garnered her a nomination for Best Actress at the Grand Bell Awards.

 In 2018, Kim headlined the Korean film adaptation of the manga series Little Forest alongside Ryu Jun-yeol and Jin Ki-joo, for which she won the Director's Cut Award and received nominations for the Blue Dragon Film Award, Baeksang Arts Award and Buil Film Award, all for Best Actress.
 In the same year, Kim made her small-screen debut in the period melodrama Mr. Sunshine, written by Kim Eun-sook, and she was nominated for the Baeksang Arts Award for Best Actress for her performance.
 Mr. Sunshine became the sixth-highest-rated drama in Korean cable television history.
 In 2019, Kim was ranked among Forbes 30 Under 30 in the Entertainment & Sports category.

 In 2021, Kim starred in the first Korean space blockbuster Space Sweepers alongside Song Joong-ki.
 Originally slated for a July 2020 premiere which was cancelled due to COVID-19, the film was released on Netflix in February 2021.
 The film debuted at No. 1 on Netflix in at least 16 countries and gathered more than 26 million household viewers on Netflix during the first 28 days of its release.
 In August 2021, Kim moved to Management MMM after her contract with J-Wide expired.

 In 2022, Kim starred in the tvN coming-of-age drama Twenty-Five Twenty-One with Nam Joo-hyuk making her comeback to the small-screen in four years since 2018.
 The series was a commercial success and became one of the highest-rated dramas in Korean cable television history.
 For her portrayal of Na Hee-do in the drama, she won both Best Actress – Television and Most Popular Actress at 58th Baeksang Arts Awards.

 The same year, she starred in Choi Dong-hoon's sci-fi crime film Alienoid.
-To prepare for her role as Lee Ahn, Kim attended action school and learned martial arts, shooting and gymnastics.
+To prepare for her role as Lee Ahn, Kim attended action school and learned martial arts, shooting, and gymnastics.

+In November 2023, Kim was announced that she would be cast in tvN's historical musical drama, Jeongnyeon: The Star Is Born, portraying the titular role, Jeong Nyeon.